 It’s something we’ve all known deep down for years but probably struggled to know what actions matter most.

 Our new landmark leadership study reveals exactly what these actions are, giving conclusive evidence that leadership has a profound and measurable impact on veterinary practice culture.

-This new study has been conducted and published by the research team at VetX International and is titled Leadership Actions and Their Impact on Veterinary Practice Culture.
+This new study has been conducted and published by our research team and is titled Leadership Actions and Their Impact on Veterinary Practice Culture.

 It shows that practices wishing to cultivate the best culture should focus their efforts on the following four activities: Creating time for leadership and then spending this time creating and communicating a clear vision, dealing with toxic employee behavior, and recruiting good people into their businesses.
 Each thing being inextricably linked to the others.

 Though perhaps obvious, the study also revealed some shocking data on the number of practices actually doing all, or indeed any of these things well.

 Read on to learn more, and be sure to download your copy of the study below.

 We think, ruminate, work on and talk about leadership a lot.
 But one thing we have struggled to do is find any relevant veterinary-specific data on the subject.
 This is a knowledge gap we feel strongly needs to be filled in order to tackle the current staff crisis engulfing the sector.

 In this study, we set out to identify some of the key contributors to practice culture and gathered data from a survey of nearly 100 practices globally.